Three Huan: History

-The three houses are cadet houses of the Lu ducal house, which is itself a branch of the ruling house of the Zhou Dynasty.
+The three houses were cadet branches of the Lu ducal house, which was itself a branch of the royal house of the Zhou dynasty.
 Duke Huan of Lu (r.
-711 - 694 BC) had four sons.
-While the oldest son by his main wife Wen Jiang became the heir, and subsequently Duke Zhuang of Lu, his other three sons - respectively Qingfu (慶父), Shuya (叔牙) and Jiyou (季友) all became important officials during the reign of Duke Zhuang, and gained substantial power in the state.
+711–694 BC) had four sons.
+While the oldest son by his main wife Wen Jiang became his heir, and subsequently Duke Zhuang of Lu, his other three sons—respectively Qingfu (慶父), Shuya (叔牙) and Jiyou (季友) all became important officials during the reign of Duke Zhuang, and gained substantial power in the state.

 Their influence would come to undermine the power of the ducal house owing to the succession issue of Duke Zhuang.
-The duke, who was seriously ill, wanted his son Ziban (子般) to succeed; Shuya advocated the succession of Qingfu, but was then poisoned by Jiyou.
-Under Jiyou's protection, Ziban became the Duke, but was shortly murdered by Qingfu in collaboration with Duke Zhuang's wife.
-Jiyou was exiled from Lu, and Duke Min of Lu took the throne.
+The duke, who was seriously ill, wanted his son Ziban to succeed; Shuya advocated the succession of Qingfu, but was then poisoned by Jiyou, who supported Ziban.
+Under Jiyou's protection, Ziban became the Duke, but he was shortly murdered by Qingfu in collaboration with Duke Zhuang's wife.
+Jiyou was exiled from Lu, and Duke Min of Lu, Ziban's brother, was installed to the throne.

 In 660 BC, Qingfu murdered Duke Min as well and sought to rule himself as the Duke of Lu; in the face of public outcry, however, he was forced to flee to the state of Ju.
-Jiyou then returned from his exile in the state of Qi with the younger brother of Duke Min, who then ruled as Duke Xi of Lu; while Qingfu was forced to commit suicide, Jiyou became the chief minister of Lu, a post he held for 16 years and which was secured with the backing of the powerful state of Qi.
+Jiyou then returned from his exile in the state of Qi with Duke Min's younger brother, who then ruled as Duke Xi of Lu; while Qingfu was forced to commit suicide, Jiyou became the chief minister of Lu, a post that he held for 16 years and which was secured with the backing of the powerful state of Qi.

 Competition between the three families became the reason of a major skirmish during the time of Confucius.
 Ran Yong, Ran Qiu, and Zilu, three of his disciples, were ministers of Jisun, and Confucius himself was a subordinate of Ji Huanzi, the chancellor of Duke Ding of Lu.
-Lu was almost annihilated by rebels, and Confucius allegedly took part in weakening of the three families and strengthening of the ruler's position, but was ousted from Lu in 497 BCE, went on an exile until 484 BCE.
+Lu was almost annihilated by rebels, and Confucius allegedly took part in weakening of the three families and strengthening of the ruler's position, but was ousted from Lu in 497 BCE, going on an exile until 484 BCE.

-At the end of the Spring and Autumn period, Duke Ai of Lu -who had no control of Lu's own army- secretly negotiated with Yue for the powerful neighbour to invade Lu and depose the Three Huan, restoring power to the duke.
-However the plot was discovered and Duke Ai forced to flee abroad.
+At the end of the Spring and Autumn period, Duke Ai of Lu, who had no control of Lu's own army, secretly negotiated with Yue for the powerful neighbour to invade Lu, depose the Three Huan, and restore power to the duke.
+However, the plot was discovered, and Duke Ai was forced to flee abroad.
 He was succeeded by his son Duke Dao, who continued to be a puppet of the Three Huan.